LGAimersS/.github/profile/README.md

-# LGaimers
+# LGaimersS

-Welcome to the official README of **LGaimers**!
+Welcome to the official README of **LGaimersS**!
 We are a passionate team dedicated to exploring and advancing the field of deep learning.

 ## About Us